MicrosoftDocs/learn/learn-pr/azure/deploy-azure-vmware-solution/includes/4-deploy-azure-vmware-solution.md

 ## Create Azure Bastion

 After AVS is deployed, you'll create an Azure Bastion resource.
 The Azure Bastion resource provides secure RDP connectivity to your Azure IaaS environment.
-Azure Bastion will initially be used to connect to the AVS vCenter and NSX environments.
+Azure Bastion will initially be used to connect to the jump host that will allow you to log into the AVS vCenter and NSX environments.
 Once the ExpressRoute circuits and ExpressRoute Global Reach are configured for hybrid connectivity, the Azure Bastion resource isn't needed.
 Your company may want to keep the resource as a back-up in case you have connectivity issues with ExpressRoute in the future.

 1. In the Azure portal, search for and create a **Bastion** resource.
 1. On the **Create a Bastion** page, configure a new Bastion resource with the following details: